Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Orthologous genes are genes in different species that evolved from a common ancestral gene through speciation.
-They typically retain the same function across species.
-In the context of the question, genes AX, BX, and CX are orthologous because they originated from the same ancestral gene X after the divergence of species A, B, and C.
+Orthologs are genes in different species that evolved from a common ancestral gene through speciation.
+They typically retain the same function across species, making them crucial for understanding evolutionary relationships.
+In the context of species A, B, and C, genes AX, BX, and CX are considered orthologous because they originated from the same ancestral gene X before the species diverged.

 Recommended video: